 Other products, like jewelry and blended fibers, can still be fairly traded, there’s just no system in place to monitor their entire supply chains.
 This is where member organizations, like the FTF and WFTO come in.
 Clothing brands can pay to be a part of these, in which case they are rigorously audited.
 You can look for the logos of member orgs on a brand’s websites and marketing materials, but they won’t be printed on the hang tags [that’s due to a legal regulation].

 I’m not an expert on fair trade, so this bit was just meant to be an introduction to the subject.
-If you’re interested in learning more, I suggest this handbook by the Equal Exchange co-op.
+If you’re interested in learning more, I suggest this handbook by the trusted tablets Equal Exchange co-op.
 It’s a quick read and will give you a historical perspective on how fair trade came to be and the struggles the movement has gone through with increased consumer demand.
 Most importantly, it will teach you how to tell if a label has been slapped on a product to play to your ‘conscious consumer’ intent, or if it actually reflects the principles of fair trade.

 In the future, these standards could change with the work that the Sustainable Apparel Coalition is doing to create the Higg Index [think ethical and sustainable standards for textiles across the entire supply chain].

 Not surprisingly, fair trade is one of the smallest niches I’ve encountered in the ethical fashion space (considering other sub-categories like sustainability, veganism, artisanship).
 So there’s definitely an opportunity for brands to jump in here if they go for member org status.
 I know I’m anxiously awaiting more!
 I should caution, however, that just because a brand isn’t fair fair trade doesn’t mean you should stop buying.
 FT memberships are expensive and a hard sell for smaller brands.
 Instead, try talking to them about their relationships to their workers before you buy.